Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_sub_panel.md

 Control the [external Landing and Taxi lamps.](../../systems/lighting.md) Left main gear must be down and locked for the switch to function

-> 💡 Lights are turned off automatically when the gear is turned in.
+> 💡 Lights are turned off automatically when the gear is retracted.

 ## External Stores Emergency Release

 ![EmerRel](../../img/pilot_external_stores_emergency_release.jpg)

-Also called the "_panic button_", the External Stores Emergency Release will immediately perform separation of all jettison-able stores, without [air-to-air weapons](../../stores/air_to_air/overview.md) or special weapons.
+Also called the "_panic button_", the External Stores Emergency Release will immediately perform separation of all stores, without [air-to-air weapons](../../stores/air_to_air/overview.md) or special weapons.

-## Aileron Rudder Interconnect (AIR) Circuit Breaker
+## Aileron Rudder Interconnect (ARI) Circuit Breaker

 ![ARI Fuse](../../img/pilot_ari.jpg)